icanteven-code/api-excercise-project/README.md

 - Connect successfully to unsplash API
 - Receive an image url from unsplash API

 <br/>
 <br/>

 #### 03 Product - add price and promotion
 **Description**
-Often we would like to give a promotional price for a specific product, that's when we're using the `promoPrice` and `promoPercentage` fields - you need to add this both to your model in the server and to the response to our app. `promoPrice` should always be smaller than the normal `price` and you need your calculate `promoPercentage` based on the `promoPrice` vs. `price` and always return it as a Int, not a Flota - think about posibble rounding of the number.
+Often, we would like to give a promotional price for a specific product, that's when we're using the `promoPrice` and `promoPercentage` fields - you need to add this both to your model in the server and to the response to our app. `promoPrice` should always be smaller than the normal `price` and you need you calculate `promoPercentage` based on the `promoPrice` vs. `price` and always return it as a Int, not a Flota - think about possible rounding of the number.

 **Acceptance Criteria**
 - At least 3 products have a promotional price set
 - Every product returned by `GET /products` should contain the new fields `promoPrice` and `promoPercentage`
 - `promoPercentage` is calculated on the server and always an Integer

 <br/>
 <br/>
 <br/>
 <br/>

 ### Sorting  🔽
 After we have provided our products to the page, now we want to be able to work with them a little bit easier - sorting their order by their name, release, price, etc.

 #### 04 Sorting - name ASC/DESC
 **Description**